radian-software/straight.el/README.md

 ### Version control operations

-`straight.el` provides a number of highly interactive commands for managing your package's local repositories, using the configured [version-control backends][vc-backends].
-They are as follows:
+`straight.el` provides a number of highly interactive workflows for managing your package's local repositories, using the configured [version-control backends][vc-backends].
+They are as
+follows:

 * `M-x straight-normalize-package`: normalize a package
 * `M-x straight-normalize-all`: normalize all packages